 No, Mutual of Omaha's fitness program (called Mutually Well) does not include SilverSneakers.
 If you want SilverSneakers included, consider a Humana Medicare Supplement plan.

 Sources and methodology

 This analysis of Mutual of Omaha Medigap plans compares price quotes obtained from Mutual of Omaha, BlueCross BlueShield, Cigna, Humana and AARP/UnitedHealthcare.
+Actual costs will vary based on where you live and other underwriting factors.
 Additional sources include: